AndreRudolph/impulsephp-doc/docs/controller.md

 class AppController extends AbstractController
 {
-    public function handleEvent(Event $event)
-    {
-        // app specific controller logic
-    }

 }</code>
 </pre>

-The <span class="highlightText">handleEvent</span> method is the only required method and represents the entry point of the controller.
-This method will be called automatically if the controller is bound to a view template.
+This example controller above would do nothing.
+For doing initial tasks you may override the handleEvent method from the AbstractController.
+The <span class="highlightText">handleEvent</span> represents the entry point of the controller and will  will be called automatically if the controller is bound to a view template.

 <a name="controller-eventlistener"></a>
 ### Controllers as event listener